monome/docs/norns/help.md

 ```

 In this example, the `Engine_Ack.sc` engine is duplicated in two projects: `ack` and `we`.
 Using maiden, you would expand each project's `lib` folder to reveal the duplicated `Engine_Ack.sc`.
 After you remove one of the offending engines, execute `SYSTEM > RESTART` from the norns menu.

+If the issue persists or maiden does not report duplicate engines, please email help@monome.org.
+Keep in mind that unless you're familiar with Supercollider, do not tamper with its internal folder structure.
+All typical norns functionality can be handled through the maiden project manager or the `dust` folder.

 ### LOAD FAIL